187

 Examples

-single_table_inheritanceoption in the__mapper_args__of a base class allows you to map a class hierarchy to a single table.
+2. SQLAlchemy: SQLAlchemy’s single_table_inheritance option in the __mapper_args__ of a base class allows you to map a class hierarchy to a single table.
 Similar to Django, a discriminator column is used to identify the class of each row.
-This is often used when integrating with existing database schemas or when a simple mapping is desired. -
+This is often used when integrating with existing database schemas or when a simple mapping is desired.